 My first professional experience with media was volunteering in one of the major NGOs in my home country Poland during college years.
 The office I worked in had huge amount of environmental theme videos and materials laying around so I decided to make good use of it and turn it to a local multimedia center.
 It was a success and shortly after I was hired by the Polish government to do similar thing on the national level.
 I was enthusiastic and really hoped that making great quality educational content available to the public can change the world.
 Unfortunately, due to change in political climate in Poland this noble idea fell through.
 Disappointed and heartbroken, I decided to pack my suitcase and leave to Los Angeles to pursue career in film.

 Switching to filmmaking was my childhood dreams come true.
 Already in elementary school I tried to be the next Fellini in a local youth filmmaking club but then i was told that i have to grow up and focus on getting a serious profession.
-Thankfully when i came to Los Angeles in 2002 i got encouraged by meeting other crazy people like me.
-My editing career started in the scripted and i was one of the lucky ones who was still learning cutting film on flatbed.
-My first professional editing project was a behind-the-scenes of action movie El Padrino.
-I was handed a box with over hundred tapes, put in front of Final Cut Pro system (which i never used before) and i was told to deliver a one hour documentary.
+Thankfully, in Los Angeles i got encouraged by meeting other people like me.
+My editing career started in the scripted and i was one of the lucky ones who was still learning how to cut film on flatbed.
+My first editing experience was a behind-the-scenes of action movie El Padrino.
+Just like in my earlier experiences in Poland, I was thrown on deep waters: I was handed a box with over hundred tapes, put in front of Final Cut Pro system (which i never used before) and i was told to deliver a one hour documentary.
+I did it.
 That was the start.

 My current professional focus are big documentary features, non-fiction tv shows or exhibition projects, but during my downtime I eagerly support talented indie directors partnering in quality independent projects, whether they are beautiful scripted stories or socially engaged meaningful documentaries.